Engine: External combustion engine

 An external combustion engine (EC engine) is a heat engine where an internal working fluid is heated by combustion of an external source, through the engine wall or a heat exchanger.
 The fluid then, by expanding and acting on the mechanism of the engine produces motion and usable work.
 The fluid is then cooled, compressed and reused (closed cycle), or (less commonly) dumped, and cool fluid pulled in (open cycle air engine).

 "Combustion" refers to burning fuel with an oxidizer, to supply the heat.
 Engines of similar (or even identical) configuration and operation may use a supply of heat from other sources such as nuclear, solar, geothermal or exothermic reactions not involving combustion; but are not then strictly classed as external combustion engines, but as external thermal engines.

 The working fluid can be a gas as in a Stirling engine, or steam as in a steam engine or an organic liquid such as n-pentane in an Organic Rankine cycle.
 The fluid can be of any composition; gas is by far the most common, although even single-phase liquid is sometimes used.
 In the case of the steam engine, the fluid changes phases between liquid and gas.

 Air-breathing combustion engines

 Air-breathing combustion engines are combustion engines that use the oxygen in atmospheric air to oxidise ('burn') the fuel, rather than carrying an oxidiser, as in a rocket.
 Theoretically, this should result in a better specific impulse than for rocket engines.

 A continuous stream of air flows through the air-breathing engine.
-This air is compressed, mixed with fuel, ignited and expelled as the exhaust gas.
+This air is then compressed, mixed with fuel, ignited and expelled as the exhaust gas.
 In reaction engines, the majority of the combustion energy (heat) exits the engine as exhaust gas, which provides thrust directly.